OpenZeppelin/Event-Scanner/README.md

 - **Historical mode** – `start(BlockNumberOrTag::Number(start, Some(BlockNumberOrTag::Number(end)))`, scanner fetches events from a historical block range.
 - **Historical → Live** – `start(BlockNumberOrTag::Number(start, None)` replays from `start` to current head, then streams future blocks.

 For now modes are deduced from the `start` and `end` parameters.
 In the future, we might add explicit commands to select the mode.
+Use `create_event_stream` to obtain a stream of events for processing.

 See the integration tests under `tests/live_mode`, `tests/historic_mode`, and `tests/historic_to_live` for concrete examples.